Arhosseini77/Brand_Attention/README.md

 ### Training

-To train your dataset on the ECT-SAL model, follow the instructions provided in the [ECSAL README](saliency_prediction/README.md).
+To train your dataset on the ECT-SAL model, follow the instructions provided in the [ECT-SAL README](saliency_prediction/README.md).

 ### Result